-This Annual Report on Form 10-K includes certain statements of a forward-looking nature which reflect the Company's current views relating to future events or the future financial performance of the Company.
+This Amended Annual Report on Form 10-K includes certain statements of a forward-looking nature which reflect SeaChange's current views relating to future events or the future financial performance of SeaChange.
 These forward-looking statements are only predictions and are subject to risks and uncertainties, particularly the matters set forth in "Certain Risk Factors" below, which could cause actual events or results to differ materially from historical results or those indicated by such forward-looking statements.